-16.1.
+15.1.
 Top Tips for successful measurements using optical electrodes

-- > Always keep the measurement chamber and electrode lenses clean. - > Always fit the sleeve and end cap during both calibration and measurement. - Always allow the readings to settle completely during both calibration and measurement. - Always try to eliminate air bubbles by agitating the Probe after insertion both during calibration and measurement. - Always calibrate and zero the electrode as close to your sample temperature as possible.
+- ➤ Always keep the measurement chamber and electrode lenses clean. - ➤ Always fit the sleeve and end cap during both calibration and measurement. - Always allow the readings to settle completely during both calibration and measurement. - > Always try to eliminate air bubbles by activate the self-cleaning mechanism. - Always calibrate and zero the electrode as close to your sample temperature as possible.
 This is especially important with the Ref-Oil electrode. - Always zero the optical electrodes just prior to use in clean water (bottled still mineral water is ideal) then deploy without disturbing the measurement chamber.
 This is especially important when using the Turbidity and Ref-Oil electrodes.

-16.2.
+15.2.
 Optical Electrode Calibration Sequence